A New Frame

 2026 Study Objective

-To explore whether regular exposure to Mereon Frequencies improves focus, behavior, attitude, attendance, and academic performance in children diagnosed with ADHD, gathering observations on changes at school and at home.
+To explore whether regular exposure to Mereon Frequencies improves focus, social behavior, attitude, attendance, and academic performance in those diagnosed with ADHD, gathering observations on changes at school and at home.

 Participants

-Children and adolescents, ages 5–18 (K–12), currently diagnosed with ADHD, working with a licensed psychologist's practice.
+Children, adolescents, and adults currently diagnosed with ADHD, working with a licensed psychologist's practice.

 Ethical Considerations

-• Parental informed consent required for all participants
+• Parental informed consent required for all minors

 • Participation is voluntary; withdrawal permitted at any time without consequence